• Skip to primary navigation

 ❔ What Is Tanghulu

-Tanghulu (also called bingtanghulu) is a candy-coated fruit enjoyed during the winter season of Northern China.
-Street vendors sell the brightly colored shiny, red, sour berries on bamboo skewers with all of the berries candy-coated together.
+Tanghulu (also called bingtanghulu) is a candy-coated fruit enjoyed during the winter season in Northern China.
+Street vendors sell the brightly colored, shiny, red, sour berries on bamboo skewers with all of the berries candy-coated together.

-Since haws are not found in grocery stores near me, I have opted to coat a variety of fruit tanghulu style!
+Since haws are not found in grocery stores near me, I have opted to coat a variety of fruit in a tanghulu style!

-• Water - a bit of water gets the process started, but the boiling will evaporate the water to form the high shine appearance of our candied shell!
+• Water - a bit of water gets the process started, but the boiling will evaporate the water to form the high shiny appearance of our candied shell!

 • Corn Syrup - we need a bit of fructose to help prevent the candy syrup from crystallizing while you heat it.
 The corn syrup keeps the sugar liquified longer so that you have a few extra seconds to work at coating your fruit.